SamirTalwar/webops-workshop/PREREQUISITES.md

 This uses Amazon Web Services.
 If you'd rather use another cloud provider, you'll need to configure it yourself.

 1. If you haven't already, create an account on [Amazon Web Services][].
-2. Pick your favourite AWS region, grab your VPC ID and subnet ID, and create a file called *terraform/terraform.tfvars* as follows:
+2. Pick your favourite AWS region, grab your VPC ID and subnet ID, and create a file called *terraform/terraform.tfvars* as follows (you can copy *terraform/terraform.tfvars.example):
    ```
    region = "<Region>"
    vpc_id = "<VPC ID>"